 Investments classified as Level 1 are valued using quoted prices in active markets.
 Although the underlying investments in the ECCCHC/NCCP Endowment Fund are measured at Level 1 and Level 2 inputs, the Fund itself is not publicly traded nor can it be valued based on observable direct or indirect inputs.
 Accordingly, it is classified as a Level 3 measurement.
 The valuation methodologies used by the Foundation may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
-Furthermore, although the Foundation's management believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.
+Furthermore, although the Foundation's management believes its valuation methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.